cretz/msplit/README.md

       approach to determine uninitialized locals.
 1. Invokes the split off method, which pops/uses the stack then the pushed locals as parameters
 1. Takes the result of the split-off method (the object array) and writes the locals back that were changed
-1. Then pushes back on the stack the stack portion of the object array
+1. Pushes back on the stack the stack portion of the object array
+1. Uses all normal instructions after the split point
+1. Adds back all try-catch blocks not fully contained within the split point

 There is more complication than this, but the general idea is here.